Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

 \begin{itemize} \item \textbf{Case 1:} Both $u$ and $v$ are non-source vertices.

 In this case, we can assume without loss of generality that $P_H(u) \subseteq P_H(v)$, i.e., all source vertices reaching $u$ also reach $v$.
 Note that the set of source vertices remains unchanged after contraction, i.e., $S(\vec{H'}) = S(\vec{H})$.
 We consider the same DAG elimination tree decomposition $T$ of $\vec{H}$.
 One can see that $P_H(v) = P_{H'}(w)$.
-So, the source vertices in $P_{H'}(w)$ follow ancestor descendant relation.
+So, the source vertices in $P_{H'}(w)$ follow the ancestor-descendant relation.

 \item \textbf{Case 2:} $u$ is a source vertex.

 We consider two subcases depending on whether the new vertex $w$ is a source in $\vec{H'}$ or not.

 \begin{itemize} \item \textbf{Case A :} $w$ is a source vertex.